blake-Hansen/storytime/README.md

 # storytime
-Story Time will be a bedtime story Fullstack App using ChatGPT
+Story Time will be a bedtime story for children, a Fullstack App using ChatGPT